tng-coop/traffic/README.md

 This repository contains a very small traffic simulator written in pure Python.
 It uses the A* algorithm to plan routes across a grid-based town.
 The code is intentionally simple so it can run in a restricted Codex environment with no external dependencies.
+The GUI draws roads as gray lines connecting intersections.

 ## Running the example